1 Samuel 19: Michal saved David's life (19:11–24)

-David went to meet Samuel in his home base (1 Samuel 7:17) and they journeyed together to Naioth in Ramah area, which was a prophetic center, just like Nob was a priestly center.
-Saul sent three groups of messengers but each was 'seized by prophetic frenzy', which also happened to Saul himself when he decided to go to Naioth, in a deliberate act to defy YHWH, even when he had the same experience before (1 Samuel 10:12; 11:6).
+David went to meet Samuel at his base (1 Samuel 7:17), and they journeyed together to Naioth in the Rameh area, which was a prophetic center just as Nob was a priestly center.
+Saul sent three groups of messengers, but each was "seized by prophetic frenzy", which also happened to Saul himself when he decided to go to Naioth, in a deliberate act to defy YHWH, even when he had the same experience before (1 Samuel 10:12; 11:6).

 Verse 13

-And Michal took an image and laid it in the bed, put a cover of goats’ hair for his head, and covered it with clothes.
+And Michal took an image and laid it in the bed, put a cover of goats' hair for his head, and covered it with clothes.